 Skip to main content

-The Patricia Flatley Brennan Team Science Award recognizes outstanding contributions to interdisciplinary research that advance health, healthcare, or biomedical discovery.
-Inspired by Dr. Brennan’s visionary leadership in informatics, nursing, engineering, and public service, this award honors a team of scientists who exemplify the principles of collaborative, human-centered, and data-enabled science.
+The Patricia Flatley Brennan Team Science Award recognizes outstanding contributions to interdisciplinary biomedical and health informatics research and the application of technology that advance personal and public health, healthcare, or biomedical science.
+Inspired by Dr. Brennan’s visionary leadership in informatics, nursing, engineering, and public service, this award honors a team of scientists who exemplify the principles of collaborative, and data-enabled science.

 Eligibility